When I became a parent, I wanted my kids to have access to great Christian picture books.

 These five beautifully illustrated hardback books give lessons from the lives of famous Christians from the past – Amy Carmichael, Hudson Taylor, Corrie ten Boom, George Muller and Helen Roseveare.
 Learn about God’s plans for people’s lives and His amazing provision.

-Catherine MacKenzie’s second Little Lights Christian history set is composed of more wonderful read-alouds, and they have an easy-reader section on each spread for your new readers!
+Catherine MacKenzie’s second Little Lights and third Little Lights Christian history sets are composed of more wonderful read-alouds, and they have an easy-reader section on each spread for your new readers!
 I highly recommend both sets.

-These five beautifully illustrated hardbacks continue the Little Lights series and cover the lives of David Livingstone, John Calvin, Martin Luther, Eric Liddell and Mary Slessor.
+The five beautifully illustrated hardbacks in Box Set 2 continue the Little Lights series and cover the lives of David Livingstone, John Calvin, Martin Luther, Eric Liddell and Mary Slessor.

 Joey Allen’s Big Thoughts for Little Thinkers series made our list of favorites when the kids were younger.
 In fact, we love these books so much, they no longer dwell in our home library.
 We’ve loaned them out numerous times, and the last time they just didn’t come home.